-Employee costs include wages and salaries and other associated costs such as superannuation and workers compensation.
+Employee costs includes wages and salaries and other associated costs such as superannuation and workers compensation.
 Increases in labour and on-costs are composed of several elements.
 These include changes to employee numbers, salary system increments, Local Government Award increments and additional costs associated with position reclassifications.

-The employee costs for 2022-23 and forward budgets have been adjusted to take into account anticipated Local Government Award wage movements and salary system skills progression.
+The employee costs for 2023-24 and forward budgets have been adjusted to take into account anticipated Local Government Award wage movements and salary system skills progression.

-The LTFP reflects annualised gross wage increases up to 2 per cent over the life of the plan.
+The plan reflects annualised gross wage increases up to 2.0% over the life of the plan.
 Any plans for changes to employee numbers or reclassifications will be required to be part of the Workforce Management Plan with supported funding.

-The Operational Plan 2022-23 will support the existing organisational structure that will meet a new set of priorities in strengthening our organisation to deal with future challenges and the growth of our city.
+The 2023-24 Operational Plan will support the existing organisational structure that will meet a new set of priorities in strengthening our organisation to deal with future challenges and the growth of our city.